saltysystems/overworld/doc/demo.md

     {ok, noreply, State}.
 ```

+At this point, everything required by Overworld is implemented.
+We also defined
+a public API to nicely wrap joining/leaving, sending messages, and
+starting/stopping the server.

 ### Testing it out so far
 You can save up your work at this point and try things out.
+Make sure you run `rebar3 shell` from the root of your application directory.

 ```
 $ rebar3 shell